 Any person who carries out care and services, or administration or maintenance for an organisation under contract.

-The organisation that receives funding from the Australian Government is expected to make sure its workforce (including contractors) meets relevant Aged Care Quality Standards.
+The organisation that receives funding from the Australian Government is expected to make sure its workforce (including contractors) meets the relevant Quality Standards.
 Contracts requiring compliance with the Standards and effective contractor management are essential.

 Care and services that are planned and delivered in a way that is spiritually, socially, emotionally and physically safe and respectful for consumers.
 Culturally safe care and services also ensure that a person’s identity is respected so that who they are and what they need is not questioned or denied.